Download/undertow-cors-filter/README.md

 Add a dependency to the module in this module's `module.xml` and the class should become available for use.
 Have a look at the policies available in this repo for inspiration.

+## Issues
+Add an issue in this project's [issue tracker](https://github.com/download/undertow-cors-filter/issues) to let me know of any problems you find, or questions you may have.

+## Copyright
+Copyright 2017 by [Stijn de Witt](http://StijnDeWitt.com).
+Some rights reserved.

+## License
+Licensed under the [Creative Commons Attribution 4.0 International (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/) Open Source license.